johnrearden/pa-data-driven-design/README.md

     - **Validation**: Build and train a model that correlates the features in the data set to the Multi Engine feature, evaluate accuracy and analyze and visualize the result with a parallel plot.

 * Hypothesis 2 (BR1):
-    - We propose that it is possible to create a simple regression function, based on historical airplane design and performance data, that can visualize the differences between the two manufacturers in different performance features along the range where both manufacturers are represented with airplanes.
+    - We propose that it is possible to create a simple regression function, based on historical Piper and Cessna airplane design and performance data, that can visualize the differences between the two manufacturers in different performance features along the range where both manufacturers are represented with airplanes.
-    - **Validation**: Plot data points for the two manufacturers togethers with two  linear regression line representing each manufacturer and compare who comes out on top (literaly) for the different features and for different ranges in each feature.
+    - **Validation**: Plot data points for the two manufacturers togethers with two  linear regression line representing each manufacturer and compare who comes out on top (literally) for the different features and for different ranges in each feature.

 * Hypothesis 3 (BR2):
     - We propose that it is possible to create a model, based on historical airplane design and performance data, that predicts the Wing Span of an airplane with a reasonable accuracy.